Brad Pitt A No-Show At Oscars, Dramatic Weight Loss After Angelina Jolie Split

 Another source said that Brad Pitt has been focused on weight training lately, adding that the 53-year-old actor is “dedicated to clean living and eating right.”
 Pitt’s recovery from the shocking split might have something to do with the latest progress in his continued custody battle with Jolie.

-According to sources close to Brad Pitt, the actor had the opportunity to see his children 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh, and eight-year-old twins Knox and Vivienne on New Year’s Eve.
+According to sources close to Brad Pitt, the actor had the opportunity to see his children — 15-year-old Maddox, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh, and 8-year-old twins Knox and Vivienne — on New Year’s Eve.

-The following day after Brad Pitt’s surprise appearance at Golden Globes, the actor and his ex-wife released a joint statement, in which they said they had hired a private judge, according to People magazine.
+The following day after Brad Pitt’s surprise appearance at Golden Globes, the actor and his ex-wife released a joint statement, stating that they had hired a private judge, according to People magazine.

 In their January 9 statement, Brad Pitt and Jolie said hiring a private judge was needed to make “any necessary legal decisions” as well as to “facilitate the expeditious resolution of any remaining issues.”